PVieira04/filmfanatic/TESTING.md

 ## Device Testing

-- One Plus 6: The h1 element is cut off from the top of the page, much like with Safari browser.
+- One Plus 6: Works as intended.
+Previous issue with h1 element has been resolved.
+- Samsung S21 FE: Works as intended.

 ## Lighthouse Report